Archdiocese of Veszprém: Establishment of the diocese

 The circumstances of the establishment of the episcopal see in Veszprém are still under debate.
 It is probable that Veszprém was the habitual residence of Bishop Bruno, who had been sent to evangelise the Magyars in 972; but it was probably only in 1009 when King Stephen I of Hungary issued the Deed of Foundation of the Diocese of Veszprém.
 Based on the Deed of Foundation, the territory of the Diocese of Veszprém extended over the territories of the Counties of Veszprém, Fejér, Visegrád and Kolon.
 The Diocese of Veszprém was suffragan to the Archdiocese of Esztergom.

 When the Abbey of Pannonhalma was established in 1001, King Stephen I granted the tithes of the County of Somogy to the Abbey, but the county itself still belonged to the Diocese of Veszprém.

 The diocese was linked traditionally to the queen consort.
 Thus, the ius patronatus of the Cathedral in Veszprém was due to not only the king of Hungary but also his wife.

 11th–14th centuries

-Based on the tradition, the bishop of Veszprém was entitled to crown queens of Hungary, and this tradition was confirmed by an agreement between Bishop Robert of Veszprém and Archbishop János of Esztergom in April 1216.
+Based on the tradition, the bishop of Veszprém was entitled to crown queens of Hungary, and this tradition was confirmed by an agreement between Bishop Robert of Veszprém and Archbishop John of Esztergom in April 1216.

 The bishop of Veszprém became also the queen's chancellor.
-The first bishop of Veszprém who used the title was Bertalan, Bishop of Veszprém, and in 1269 King Béla IV confirmed that the title was connected to the bishopric.
+The first bishop of Veszprém who used the title was Bartholomew, and in 1269 King Béla IV confirmed that the title was connected to the bishopric.

 In the year 1294, Queen Fenenna confirmed that, at that time, Dowager Queen Elizabeth had the privilege to collect the donations of the church in the Veszprém County, despite being a former queen.